 Families Moving Forward

 Offered in Seattle, Washington (USA), with options for other agencies to offer this program, so not necessarily limited to Seattle or even the USA.

-The information is taken directly from the above noted report (pages 19 & 20).
+The information is taken directly from the above-noted report (pages 19 & 20).

 The Families Moving Forward (FMF) Program is a positive parenting intervention, developed by Olson and colleagues.
-The FMF intervention model was designed for families raising children with FASD who also have clinically concerning behavior.
+The FMF intervention model was designed for families raising children with FASD who also have clinically concerning behaviour.